peterhinch/micropython-micropower/README.md

 The ``usb_connected`` logic simplifies debugging using a USB cable while minimising power when run without USB.
 The first boot detection is a potentially useful convenience.

-## Nonvolatile memory (storage in standby)
+## Nonvolatile memory and storage in standby

 To obtain the 30uA current it is necessary to use the internal flash memory for program storage rather than an SD card as SD cards draw significant standby current.
 The value varies with manufacturer but tends to dwarf the current draw of the Pyboard - 200uA is common.

 Some applications will require data to be retained while the Pyboard is in standby.
+Very small amounts may be stored in the RTC backup registers.
+The Pyboard also has 4KB of backup RAM which is more flexible and also retains data in standby.
+Code for using these options is provided below.

-Very small amounts may be stored in the RTC backup registers (see below).
-Another option is to use files in the internal flash, but this raises the issue of endurance.
-The Flash is rated at 10,000 writes, a figure which is approached in a year even if the Pyboard only wakes hourly.
+In systems requiring true nonvolatile storage where data is retained after power loss as well as during standby one option is to use files in the internal flash, but this raises the issue of endurance.
+The Flash is rated at 10,000 writes, a figure which is approached in a year even if the Pyboard only wakes and writes to it hourly.

 A solution for small amounts of data is to use FRAM (ferroelectric RAM) which has extremely high endurance and low power consumption.
 With the hardware described below the standby current is effectively